 1. La Crosse Technology 515-1316 Atomic Digital Wall Clock

-This big atomic clock is made by the makers at La Crosse Technology who have experience of over 30 years in this business.
-Its display is huge as it comes in an extra large 7-inch screen, which shows all the important information of the current time in one place.
+This big atomic clock is crafted by the makers at La Crosse Technology who have over 30 years experience in this business.
+Its display is huge, as it comes in an extra large 7-inch screen which shows all the important information, including current time, in one place.
 Giving it just one glance will tell you everything you need to know to catch up on a schedule or make tomorrow’s plan for the day!

-Besides, you can see which day of the month it is today on its 3.25 inches calendar view.
-This part shows you the current date along with the weekday.
+Also convenient, you can see both day and month on its 3.25 inches calendar view.
 There are four US time zones available namely Eastern, Central, Pacific and Mountain.
 So you can pick whichever is the most convenient for your location.

 Usually, according to the specific zone you have set, it automatically updates the time with the help of WWVB radio signals.
-But if you want, you can manually set it too in case you prefer your clocks to go a bit faster or slower.
+However you can manually set it too in case you prefer your clocks to go a bit faster or slower.

 Also, if you are having trouble waking up on time and missing out on important events, just set an alarm here with a five-minute snooze!
 It will need three standard alkaline batteries to operate which unfortunately do not come with the product.

-All these functions, however, come at a pretty expensive cost but are worth it due to the flexible settings and well-made structure.
+All these functions come at a pretty expensive cost, but are worth it due to the flexible settings and well-made structure.
 You can hang it up on the wall or make it sit on a large surface with the optional leg stand.
 This atomic clock will be of great use in both home and office areas with large space.

 2. HITO Atomic Self-setting Alarm Clock

-This one is much smaller in size but provides facilities just as good!
+This clock is much smaller in size but is just as good utility-wise!
 While the previous clock allowed you to view the current time from a distance, this one is made specifically for close range use.

-Its size is 3.8 inches which is a little bigger than normal.
-But this is the size that allows the user to read the time easily as well as take it with him wherever he goes.
-Due to its sturdy structure and much lighter weight, you can just tuck it in the bag during travel trips and keep your pace in check.
+Its size is 3.8 inches which is a little bigger than normal, but this size does allow the user to read the time easily, as well as take it with him wherever he goes.
+Due to its sturdy structure and much lighter weight, you can just tuck it in a bag during travel trips and keep your pace in check.

-You can also put it on the bedside table before sleeping to press the dedicated buttons in the front and set alarms for the next day.
-If you are feeling lazy in the morning, there is also a snooze option to delay the alarm.
+You can also put it on the bedside table before sleeping and press the dedicated buttons in the front to set alarms for the next day.
+If you’re feeling lazy in the morning, there is also a snooze option to delay the alarm.
 The alarm tone can be heard even if you are two rooms away.
-Though that doesn’t mean it is annoying or jarring for the ears.
+Though that doesn’t mean it is excessively annoying or jarring for the ears.

 With just a click you can view the full date in the month-day format.
-The weekday, however, is always on display along with the timetable and alarm status.
-These days can be presented in any of the five allowed languages including English, French, German and Italian.
+The weekday, also, is always on display along with the timetable and alarm status.
+These days can be presented in any of the five supported languages including English, French, German, Spanish, and Italian.
 There is also an indication of the signal strength and the current room temperature.
-Its unit can be set to Celsius or Fahrenheit according to your preference.
+The unit can be set to Celsius or Fahrenheit according to your preference.

 For all of these features to work properly, you need to put two AA batteries in it which are not included in the package.
 The price for this surprisingly affordable for the provided functions!